Skip to content

 The primary purpose of Life Saving Rules is to create a safe working environment.
 These rules ensure that high-risk activities are conducted with utmost caution and care.
 They serve several key purposes:

-4.1 Risk Mitigation or Reduce the Risk of Serious Accidents and Fatalities:
+4.1 Risk Mitigation or Reduce the Risk of Serious Accidents and Fatalities::

 This is the most obvious and important benefit.
 Life Saving Rules are designed to prevent the most severe types of incidents.
 By focusing on the most dangerous tasks, Life Saving Rules help mitigate the risk of severe injuries.

-4.2 Clear Guidance
+4.2 Clear Guidance:

 They provide clear and concise instructions, making it easy for employees to understand and follow.